PressMaximum/press-search/readme.txt

 PressSEARCH can search through every post types, e.g post, page, or any custom post type.
 You can also control the search results by assigning a greater weight to the data fields.

-PressSEARCH use search template to display the search results so it will work with your theme.
+PressSEARCH use search template in your theme to display the search results so it will work with your theme.

 And PressSEARCH is packed with a lot of settings options, hook actions and filter that allow you to easily extend the plugin’s feature set.